 You will see St. George’s Austrian High School and a church that belongs to the school on the left side. (in Eski Banka Street) When you pass by the school, Genoese Building can be seen that we see the wall picture of above (first picture in the post).

 And at the end of the street, despite the lack of maintenance, St. Pierre Han stands still as a majestic structure.

-Galata Tower and Its Surrounding
+4. Galata Tower

 You can reach Galata Tower via Galata Kulesi Street after visiting Kart Cinar Street and the nearby areas.
 You can find old churches, various souvenir shops and small restaurants, as well as Nardiz Jazz Club, one of the best bars of the city.